-Use of sulfur, captan, or copper within 30 days of harvest is often not preferred.
+Use of sulfur, captan, or copper within 30 days of harvest is often not preferred due to their potential negative effects on fermentation process (Eric to expand on it?).
 Consult with your winemaker.

 Please remember that the prevention of the development of disease in early part of the season is the best way to minimize the risk of outbreak late in the season.
 If you have a late season outbreak, please re-examine your early season spray schedule.
 Contact your local extension agents for suggestions.